Cornell-Tech-ML/mod3-Sarthak-Ti/README.md

 ![timing](https://github.com/user-attachments/assets/668da833-e0c5-40d8-b57b-56dac7b8f367)

-The tests were performed on an Nvidia A100 80GB compared to 8 CPU core
+The tests were performed on an Nvidia A100 80GB compared to 8 Intel(R) Xeon(R) Platinum 8462Y+ CPU core

 # 3.5
-All tests were performed on a Nvidia A100 80GB compared to 8 CPU cores
+All tests were performed on a Nvidia A100 80GB compared to 8 Intel(R) Xeon(R) Platinum 8462Y+ CPU cores

 took about .92 s per epoch for the GPU and 0.12 s per epoch for the CPU.
 The CPU was faster because we had many cores, and we used all 8.
 The GPU seems slow because we aren't properly utilizing all the cores.
 I'm also using a fast HPC for this testing, which means the CPU has substantial memory benefits.
 When I benchmarked this on my local laptop, I saw the GPU was about 1.1 s but the CPU was closer to 2 s.
 Part of this is we don't have to transfer data to the CPU which is a heavy slowdown as the weights are not on th eGPU and constantly get trasnferred over and numba complains about it.
 ## simple dataset